natstar93/your-first-trainline-graphql/110-Server-side-setup.md

 };
 ```
 A Subscription resolver is very similar to a query resolver except that it doesn't return the result straight away but an iterator that will get the value back eventually.
-In this case we have define a subscription to notify clients that services have changed so that they can query more data if needed.
+In this case we have defined a subscription to notify clients that services have changed so that they can query more data if needed.

-To simplify, in this scenario we are going a simulate in the server side with a data change.
+To simplify, in this scenario we are going to simulate data changes in the server side.
-In `/graphql/departing-services/index.js` let write for now the following code at the end of the file:
+In `/graphql/departing-services/index.js` let's write for now the following code at the end of the file:
 ```
 setInterval(async function(){
   const payload = {